kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 ### Types and Stores

-We will use [Zustand](http://npmjs.org/package/zustand) to manage your state.
+You will use [Zustand](http://npmjs.org/package/zustand) to manage your state.
 Zustand is a simple state management library that uses React hooks.
 If you've never used Zustand before, check out the [docs](https://github.com/pmndrs/zustand?tab=readme-ov-file).